itsmanudon/Sem-2-Project/README.md

 ## 🚀 Usage

-1.  **Data Processing:** Run `python main.py` to update the stock and news data CSV files.
+1.  **Data Processing:** Run `python main.py` to update the stock and news data CSV files and database.
 You might need to configure which companies to process in `main.py` or `companies.json`.
 2.  **Web Interface:** Open `index.html` to access the main dashboard.
 Navigate through the different sections (Markets, Trade, Compare, News) using the navigation bar.
-The website reads data primarily from the generated CSV files or uses frontend JavaScript for dynamic elements.
+The website reads data primarily from the database or generated CSV files, and uses frontend JavaScript for dynamic elements.
+3.  **Database Queries:** Use the database models in your Python code to query and analyze stock data programmatically.

 ## 🤝 Contributing